snehapm04/snehapm04/README.md

 ### About Me

-I'm a **third-year Computer Science and Engineering student**, specializing in **Artificial Intelligence and Machine Learning**.
+I'm a **final-year Computer Science and Engineering student**, specializing in **Artificial Intelligence and Machine Learning**.
 My work blends cutting-edge machine learning with scalable full-stack engineering to build impactful, intelligent systems.

 ---
 ### What I Do